Travel guide

 You are from here, if...

-Catholic images are everywhere in your home and sometimes even in your car: crucifixes, rosaries and portraits of the Virgin of Guadalupe are normal decorations in your eyes.
+Catholic images are everywhere in your home and sometimes even in your car: crucifixes, rosaries and portraits of the Virgin of Guadalupe make up a decoration that's all too familiar to you.

-You are able to reproduce el grito, the famous cry of the revolution, and sometimes compete with your family members
+You can reproduce el grito, the famous cry of the revolution, and sometimes hold competitions with members of your family.

-You've never had to use a caterer : weddings, quinceañeras, christenings... you always have a cousin to bring a pot of frijoles, a grandmother to prepare a delicious birria or an uncle who masters the art of carne asada to perfection.
+You've never used a caterer : weddings, quinceañeras, christenings... you always have a cousin to bring a pot of frijoles, a grandmother to prepare a delicious birria or an uncle who has mastered the art of carne asada to perfection.

 You know that coger is a misleading verb.
-While it translates as "to take" in Spain, it can create a lot of misunderstandings in Mexico when used by a foreigner who doesn't master all the subtleties of your language!
+While it translates as "to take" in Spain, it can create quite a few misunderstandings in Mexico when used by a foreigner who hasn't mastered all the subtleties of your language!